 Please read these facts before making a circumcision decision.

-- Worldwide prevalence: Over 80% of the world's males are intact.
-Most circumcised males are Muslims.
-No national medical organization in the world recommends routine circumcision of male infants.
+- Medical organization policies: No national medical organization in the world recommends routine circumcision of male infants.
 (See Circumcision Policies in English-Speaking Countries.)

 - Pain: According to a comprehensive study, newborn responses to pain are "similar to but greater than those observed in adult subjects."
 Circumcision is extremely painful and traumatic.
 Some infants do not cry because they go into traumatic shock from the overwhelming pain of the surgery.
 No experimental anesthetic has been found to be safe and effective in preventing circumcision pain in infants.
 (See Infant Responses to Circumcision.)